jlastro/jlastro.github.io-10/_pages/research.md

 <div class="row">
 <h4>quasars and AGN in the early Universe</h4>
 <div class="col-sm-8 col-xs-12">
 As the brightnest AGNs, quasars can be seen in the very distant Universe.
 What are the properties of the first generations of quasars and their host galaxies?
 How to understand their connections with other galaxy populations later on?
 In the pre-JWST era, I have studied the IR spectral energy distributions (SED) of quasars at z>5 and inferred the typical host galaxy stellar masses of these quasars through a noval method (see [paper](https://ui.adsabs.harvard.edu/abs/2022ApJ...941..191L)).
-I have also involved the study of some brightest obscured AGN with Spitzer and ALMA observations (see [paper](https://ui.adsabs.harvard.edu/abs/2023MNRAS.520.4609E)).
+I have also contribued to the study of some brightest obscured AGN with Spitzer and ALMA observations in the re-ionizaiton era (see [paper](https://ui.adsabs.harvard.edu/abs/2023MNRAS.520.4609E)).
 With new data obtained with JWST, we begin to directly study the rest-frame optical properties of high-z quasar and their host galaxies with NIRCam and NIRSpec observations (e.g., [paper 1](https://ui.adsabs.harvard.edu/abs/2023ApJ...953..180S), [paper 2](https://ui.adsabs.harvard.edu/abs/2023ApJ...953..180S)).
 </div>
 <div class="col-sm-4">